pmp174/personal-site/gallery/GALLERY_README.md

 ## 🔧 Troubleshooting

 **Projects not showing?**
-- Make sure `gallery.md` is in the same directory as `gallery.html`
+- Make sure `gallery.json` is in the same directory as `gallery.html`
+- Check that JSON syntax is valid (use a JSON validator)
-- Check folder names match exactly (case-sensitive)
+- Folder names must match exactly (case-sensitive)
 - Make sure folders contain numbered images (1.jpg, 2.jpg, etc.)

 **Images not loading?**